Yang Family Teaching Lineage of Dimitri Mougdis

-Yang Cheng Fu, also known as Yeung Ching Po was born on July 7, 1883 and passed away on March 3, 1936.
+Yang Cheng Fu, also known as Yeung Ching Po, was born on July 7, 1883, and passed away on March 3, 1936.
 He studied the art continuously in Beijing under the instructions of his father.
-Not until after the passing of his father Yeung Kin Hou, did Cheng Fu travel to southern China to teach.
-Yang Cheng Fu (1883-1936) modified and opened to the Chinese public the formerly held secret Yang Family Style Taijiquan (tai chi).
-His descendants, as well as his students and their students, have made Yang Style Taijiquan the most popular and practiced taijiquan in the world today.
+Not until after the passing of his father Yeung Kin Hou did Cheng Fu travel to southern China to teach.
+Yang Cheng Fu (1883-1936) modified and opened to the Chinese public the formerly held secret Yang Family Taijiquan (tai chi).
+His descendants, as well as his students and their students, have made Yang Family Taijiquan the most popular and practiced taijiquan in the world today.

 He publicly taught taijiquan at the Beijing Physical Culture Research Institute from 1914 until 1928.
-He moved to Shanghai in 1928 and continued his teaching
+In 1928, Yang Cheng Fu moved to Shanghai and continued his teaching.

-Personality: He was described as being openhearted, friendly, and modest.
+Personality: He was described as being open-hearted, friendly, and modest.
 He was very popular as a teacher and avoided hurting his students and challengers.
-He was a large man – weighing over 230 pounds.
-One story has it that, During his stay in Wuhan, he reluctantly accepted a challenge from a belligerent local kung fu master versed in swordsmanship.
-Wielding a mere makeshift sword of bamboo; Yang easily defeated his well-armed opponent and then apologized profusely for having unintentionally hurt the opponent's wrist during the fight.
+He was a large man – weighing more than 230 pounds.
+One story has it that, during his stay in Wuhan, he reluctantly accepted a challenge from a belligerent local kung fu master versed in swordsmanship.
+Wielding a mere makeshift sword of bamboo, Yang easily defeated his well-armed opponent and then apologized profusely for having unintentionally hurt the opponent's wrist during the fight.

 Chengfu style: Yang Chengfu developed a system of taijiquan that differed from that of this father, uncles, and grandfather.
 He reduced or eliminated many of the difficult high kicks, leaps and stomps, replacing them with wider more comfortable stances with smoother flowing, light, agile, rooted movements; thereby making taijiquan more accessible to the general public.
 Nevertheless, his style was strict and demanding—some say he even created a more effective martial art.
 He called his style Yang Big [or Large] Frame (Yang Da Jia).